 Dionne: You and Me (We Wanted It All)

 50BOLD: Yes, I love both you and Sinatra.
 Regarding your Christmas album, I read how you and country singer John Rich, whom you met while on your Celebrity Apprentice stint, collaborated musically.
-You met country singer John when you were contestants on Celebrity Apprentice.
+You met John when you were contestants on Celebrity Apprentice.
 For your Christmas album, John brought in The Oak Ridge Boys and a few other Nashville artists to record with you.

 Dionne: Yes, he did.